bottlerocket-os/bottlerocket/workspaces/api/sundog/README.md

 sundog is a small program to handle settings that must be generated at OS runtime.

 It requests settings generators from the API and runs them.
-The output is collected and sent to a known Thar API server endpoint and committed.
+The output is collected and sent to a known Thar API server endpoint.

 ## Colophon